Constraint Validation API Deep Dive

 }

-For a comprehensive breakdown of how each input type serializes into these flags, refer to the HTML5 Input Types & Attributes specification.
+For how each input type serializes into these flags, see the HTML5 Input Types & Attributes reference; for regex-driven patternMismatch specifically, the HTML5 pattern attribute regex examples catalogue covers the common cases.

 private form: HTMLFormElement;